-On this page, you can find information about the history of the Auschwitz concentration camp, life inside the camp, the liberation effort and what stands there today.
+Read on to find information about the history of the Auschwitz, life inside the Nazi concentration camps, the liberation effort and what stands there today.

 At the peak of its operations, Auschwitz covered about 40 sq km, and had more than 40 camps.
 In November 1943, due to the difficulties in managing the growing complex, the Auschwitz Concentration Camps were divided into three.
 Today, Auschwitz I and Auschwitz II-Birkenau are open to visitors.

 Constructed to incarcerate enemies of the Nazi regime, provide a supply of forced laborers, and serve as a site of extermination, the original camp, Auschwitz I, housed about 16,000 prisoners.
 Its main gate carries the infamous inscription, “Arbeit Macht Frei”, meaning “Work Makes You Free.”